Nio Inc.: Shenji NX9031

 Nio announced the Shenji NX9031, an autonomous driving chip, at Nio Day 2023.
-The company said the chip was produced in July 2024, marking completion of its design phase (“tape-out”).
+The company said the chip was produced in July 2024, marking completion of its design phase ("tape-out").

 The chip was first used in the ET9 sedan, introduced in March 2025.
 It has 32 Cortex-A78AE and Cortex-A65AE cores arranged in a big.LITTLE layout combining high- and low-power cores.
 The NX9031 provides about 615 kDMIPS, a computing performance measure.
 Nio stated that its performance is comparable to four Nvidia Orin-X processors used in the earlier Adam computer.
 Independent estimates suggest that Adam reached about 300 TOPS, while the NX9031 is estimated at around 500 TOPS.

 The NX9031 integrates a 26-bit image signal processor (ISP) that handles 6.5 gigapixels per second with 5 ms latency.
-It uses LPDDR5X memory at 8.5 GHz and 204 GB/s bandwidth.
+It uses 64GB of LPDDR5x memory at 8533 MT/s for 546 GB/s bandwidth.
 The chip conforms to the ISO 26262 ASIL-D safety standard, the highest level defined under that system, and employs Cortex-R52 safety cores.
-It contains over 50 billion transistors and is manufactured on Samsung’s 5 nm process.
+It contains over 50 billion transistors and is manufactured on Samsung's 5 nm process.